Zigazou/exifgpsproperty/README.rst

 Installation
 ------------

-The Python script must be copied in one of the following directories:
+The Python script exifgpsproperty.py must be copied in one of the following
+directories:

 - ~/.local/share/nautilus-python/extensions
 - /usr/share/nautilus-python/extensions

+No other file is needed! exifgpsproperty.py is a self contained application.

 Once the script is ready, you need to restart Nautilus: